phwl/elec3608-lab/labs/lab2-ritype/README.md

 can execute some R-type and I-type instructions.
 It will use the ALU developed in the previous lab.

+In your lab book, clearly explain the changes that you needed to make to answer each question and include screen shots of your simulations and terminal output.

 If you have previously downloaded all the labs using
 ```git clone https://github.com/phwl/elec3608-lab.git```,
 you should first type ```git pull``` to download any recent changes.